-1 provider, or dispensary as defined in50-46-302if the provider, marijuana-infused products provider, or 2 dispensary is owned by the same person medical marijuana dispensary.
-3 (11)(12) The department may not adopt rules requiring a consumer to provide an adult-use provider, 4 adult-use marijuana-infused products provider, or adult-use dispensary a licensee with identifying information 5 other than government-issued identification to determine the consumer's age or require the recording of 6 personal information about consumers other than information typically required in a retail transaction.
-A 7 licensee that scans a person's driver's license using an electronic reader to determine the person's age: 8 (a) may only use data or metadata from the scan determine the person's age; 9 (b) may not transfer or sell that data or metadata to another party; and 10 (c) shall permanently delete any data or metadata from the scan within 180 days, unless otherwise 11 provided for in this chapter or by the department.
-12 (13) (a) Except as provided in subsection (13)(b), licenses issued by the department under this 13 chapter are nontransferable.
-14 (b) A licensee may sell its marijuana business, including live plants, inventory, and material assets to

-- (b) A licensee may sell its marijuana business, including live plants, inventory, and material assets to a person who is licensed by the department under the provisions of this chapter.
-The department may, in its discretion, issue a temporary license to the acquiring party to facilitate the transfer of the licensee's marijuana business. - (14) A person who is not a controlling beneficial owner in a licensee may not receive or otherwise obtain an ownership interest in a licensee that results in the person becoming a controlling beneficial owner unless the licensee notifies, in writing, the department of the proposed transaction, and the department determines that the person qualifies for ownership under the provisions of this chapter."

-"16-12-105.
-(Effective October 1, 2021 January 1, 2022) Department responsibility to monitor and assess marijuana production, testing, sales, and license revocation.
-(1) (a) The department shall implement a system for tracking marijuana, marijuana concentrate, and marijuana-infused and marijuana products from either the seed or the seedling stage until the marijuana, marijuana concentrate, or marijuana-infused product it is sold to a consumer or registered cardholder.
+1 requirements of this chapter from operating at a shared location with a provider, marijuana-infused products 2 provider, or dispensary as defined in 50-46-302 if the provider, marijuana-infused products provider, or 3 dispensary is owned by the same person medical marijuana dispensary.
+4 (11)(12) The department may not adopt rules requiring a consumer to provide an adult-use provider, 5 adult-use marijuana-infused products provider, or adult-use dispensary a licensee with identifying information 6 other than government-issued identification to determine the consumer's age or require the recording of 7 personal information about consumers other than information typically required in a retail transaction.
+A 8 licensee that scans a person's driver's license using an electronic reader to determine the person's age: 9 (a) may only use data or metadata from the scan determine the person's age; 10 (b) may not transfer or sell that data or metadata to another party; and 11 (c) shall permanently delete any data or metadata from the scan within 180 days, unless otherwise 12 provided for in this chapter or by the department.
+13 (13) (a) Except as provided in subsection (13)(b), licenses issued by the department under this 14 chapter are nontransferable.
+15 (b) A licensee may sell its marijuana business, including live plants, inventory, and material assets to 16 a person who is licensed by the department under the provisions of this chapter.
+The department may, in its 17 discretion, issue a temporary license to the acquiring party to facilitate the transfer of the licensee's marijuana 18 business.
+19 (14) A person who is not a controlling beneficial owner in a licensee may not receive or otherwise 20 obtain an ownership interest in a licensee that results in the person becoming a controlling beneficial owner 21 unless the licensee notifies, in writing, the department of the proposed transaction, and the department 22 determines that the person qualifies for ownership under the provisions of this chapter."
+23 24 Section 38.
+Section 16-12-105, MCA, is amended to read: 25 "16-12-105.
+(Effective October 1, 2021 January 1, 2022) Department responsibility to monitor 26 and assess marijuana production, testing, sales, and license revocation.
+(1) (a) The department shall 27 implement a system for tracking marijuana, marijuana concentrate, and marijuana-infused and marijuana 28 products from either the seed or the seedling stage until the marijuana, marijuana concentrate, or marijuanainfused product it is sold to a consumer or registered cardholder infused (oroduct i t is s sold to а consumer or registered cardholde ۲. ------------------------------------------------------------------- -- ----------- ---------------------- -------- --------- --- ---------- ---- ------------ ----------- ----

-1 (b) The system า must :
+(b) The system must: